-We also offer a dedicated educational program including didactic lectures series, vascular laboratory training, simulation program and our newly added Introduction to Academic Vascular Surgery curriculum.
-Our residents regularly participate in clinical research during all years of training; we plan to introduce a 1-year laboratory requirement to the integrated residency in 2015, which we feel is critical to the development of an academic surgical career.
+We have a dedicated educational program that includes didactic lectures following the V-SCORE curriculum, a vascular laboratory rotation, and a professional development lecture series covering topics such as leadership, negotiating contracts, and emotional intelligence in surgical training.
+Our residents regularly participate in clinical research during all years of training, and we fund two 1-year research positions between PGY2 and 3 years.
 Resident research has been recognized with numerous regional research awards, podium presentations at regional and national meetings and publications in peer-reviewed journals.
-Clinically our graduates have completed their training in the 90th percentile of case volume for most of the defined categories, and have all successfully passed their certification exams in Vascular Surgery.
+Clinically our graduates have completed their training in the 90th percentile of case volume for the majority of defined categories.
+We maintain a 100% first-time pass rate for the vascular surgery boards.

 Graduates of the University of South Florida Vascular training programs have established successful careers at major medical centers and in both academic and community practice, are well prepared to handle diverse and complex vascular surgical problems, and are leaders in the vascular community.

 I invite you to explore our website for more information regarding our training programs, and encourage you to contact us directly with additional questions.
 We hope you will consider joining some of the finest vascular surgical trainees in the country.